 Computer Knowledge: In this article, we have covered basic Computer Awareness for various competitive exams.
 Read this article thoroughly and note it down on a paper for future practice and remembering.
 You can also save this webpage on your browser (Chrome/Firefox/Opera/EDGE) etc by Book Marking.
-We provided the details about the Computer generations, Memory details, Software Details, and Input and Output Details in the Detailed Method to understand more about computer knowledge.
+We provided the details about the Computer generations, Memory details, Software Details, and Input and Output Details in the Detailed Method, and also computer basic knowledge in hindi to understand more about computer knowledge.

 What is a Computer?

 A Computer is a General-purpose machine, commonly consisting of digital circuitry, that accepts (inputs), stores, manipulates, and generates (outputs) data as numbers, text, graphics, voice, video files, or electrical signals, in accordance with instructions called a program.

 Computer – An Introduction

 - A computer is a device that can receive process and store data.